Ocean-E2E: Hybrid Physics-Based and Data-Driven Global Forecasting of Extreme Marine Heatwaves with End-to-End Neural Assimilation: Method

 \textbf{\textit{Step 2.
 Modelling mixing and external sink/source}}.
 This term is strongly related to the air-sea interaction along the ocean's surface.
 To be specific, for SSTA, the source term consists of four parts:

-where $Q_{{\rm SW}}, Q_{{\rm LW}}, Q_{{\rm sens}}, Q_{{\rm lat}}$ are the shortwave radiation, longwave thermal radiation, sensible heat flux, and latent heat flux, respectively.
-Of the four air-sea heat fluxes, the sensible and latent flux $Q_{{\rm sens}}^{\prime}+Q_{{\rm lat}}^{\prime}$ determines the majority of the SSTA's variations \cite{holbrook2019global}.
+where $Q_{{\rm SW}}, Q_{{\rm LW}}, Q_{{\rm sh}}, Q_{{\rm lh}}$ are the shortwave radiation, longwave thermal radiation, sensible heat flux, and latent heat flux, respectively.
+Of the four air-sea heat fluxes, the sensible and latent flux $Q_{{\rm sh}}^{\prime}+Q_{{\rm lh}}^{\prime}$ determines the majority of the SSTA's variations \cite{holbrook2019global}.
 According to the bulk formula \cite{cui2025forecasting}, these two terms are significantly related to surface wind speed $U_{10}, V_{10}$, near-surface temperature of the atmosphere $T_{2m}$, and surface specific humidity $q_a$.
 What's more, the ageostrophic velocity $\mathbf{u}_{ag}$ is alse driven by surface wind forcing $U_{10}$, $V_{10}$.
 Based on the observation above, we assume that mixing and external sink/source can be well approximated by the surface variables of the atmosphere ${\bf A} = (U_{10},V_{10},T_{2m},q_{a})$ and $C$ itself.
 Specifically,

 Since this study primarily focuses on proposing a physics-AI \textbf{framework}, the design and selection of the specific structures for the two neural networks ${\bf u}_{\theta}, \dot{\rm S}_{\theta}$ are highly flexible.
-In this study, we selected a powerful and robust spatiotemporal prediction backbone \cite{tan2022simvp} to accomplish this task.
-We believe that more advanced backbones can further enhance the model's prediction performance. \textbf{\textit{Step 3.
-Treating boundary conditions}}.
-Above paragraphs point out that in order to effectively model the key physical mechanism of MHWs, we need the future state of $\mathbf{A}$ and $\mathbf{u}_g$ (i.e., boundary conditions).
-For oceanic geostrophic velocity $\mathbf{u}_g$, $\frac{\partial}{\partial t} (3) - \nabla \cdot (H (4))$ implies that
+In this study, we selected a powerful and robust spatiotemporal prediction backbone \cite{gao2022simvp} to accomplish this task.
+We summarize the architecture of our backbone as below \cite{gao2022simvp}:

+\textbf{Spatial Encoding.} The model begins with the spatial encoder, which extracts latent features frame-by-frame using strided convolutional blocks (ConvSC).
+This stage compresses the spatial resolution while expanding the channel dimension to capture high-level physical abstractions, mathematically expressed as $\mathbf{Z} = \mathcal{E}_{enc}(\mathbf{X}_{in})$, where $\mathbf{Z} \in \mathbb{R}^{T \times C' \times H' \times W'}$ represents the compressed latent states sequence.

+\textbf{Spatiotemporal Translation.} The core evolution dynamics are modeled by the translator module (implemented as `Mid\_Xnet'), which employs a U-Net-like structure populated with Inception blocks.
+To capture multi-scale spatiotemporal dependencies without recurrent computation, the translator aggregates features using a diverse set of kernels $\mathcal{K} = \{3, 5, 7, 11\}$.
+For a given hidden feature $\mathbf{h}$, the Inception operation performs a multi-branch aggregation: $\mathbf{h}_{out} = \sum_{k \in \mathcal{K}} \sigma \left( \text{GroupConv}_{k \times k}(\mathbf{h}_{in}) \right)$, where $\sigma$ denotes the LeakyReLU activation and GroupConv ensures parameter efficiency.